Easy, cheesy, and surprisingly healthy, these grain-free scalloped potatoes are the perfect side dish for any family meal or potluck.

 Though scalloped potatoes is traditionally a side-dish, I have a really bad habit of making one-course meals.
 As in, I only make side dishes.
 I know… someday I’ll be a real cook!
 But thankfully my family loves side dishes, and they are always up for a few helpings of scalloped potatoes for dinner.
 If you’re more organized that I am, scalloped potatoes do also go pretty well with roasted chicken. 😉

 Rustic Grain-Free Scalloped Potatoes

 - 5-6 medium-sized russet potatoes

-- 2 T. potato starch (or tapioca starch)
+- 2 tablespoons potato starch or tapioca starch

-- Preheat oven to 400.
-Grease a 9-inch cast iron skillet or pie plate.
+- Preheat oven to 400° F. Grease a 9-inch cast iron skillet or pie plate.

 - Thinly slice potatoes, trying to get them all the same thickness.
 Place them in the prepared skillet in a circular fashion, or in rows.
 Sprinkle with the diced onions.

 - In a small saucepan, melt the butter over medium heat.
 Whisk in the starch until thickened, then stir in the milk.
 When roux begins to thicken, stir in the stock.
 Whisk occasionally, simmering until thickened.

 - When sauce is thick, stir in cheese until melted.

 - Add in garlic, salt, and pepper.
 Stir to combine, then pour over potatoes and onions.
 Sprinkle with oregano.